 Living in and near Ottawa was a huge advantage in developing the Sam Bat concept.
-It's a researcher's dream centre: home of the Canadian patent library, two first rate universities, the Wood Council, the Canadian Forest Research Centre, the National and other extensive Libraries - all in the centre of the richest deciduous forest of North America.
+It's a researcher's dream center: home of the Canadian patent library, two first-rate universities, the Wood Council, the Canadian Forest Research Centre, the National and other extensive Libraries - all in the center of the richest deciduous forest of North America.

 However, sifting through the mountains of information - especially reading 219 U.S. patents - was painfully tedious.
 Perhaps Sam Bat hadn't been invented because no one had ever had the heart to turn one after this task.
 In fact, simply going by patent law, ash would be the only choice.

-The Original Maple Bat Corporation began operations in February 1997, and is located in Ottawa, Ontario, Canada.
-Our corporate purpose is to introduce a new wooden baseball bat to Major League Baseball.
-Since our first year we have come a long way to achieving this goal.
-Since prototype testing in 1996 we realized that we had a bat that was tougher and will last longer than the ash bat traditionally in use.
-It is our goal to provide the best maple we can buy for use in our Sam Bats.
+Sam Bat's corporate purpose is to introduce a new wooden baseball bat to Major League Baseball.
+Since prototype testing in 1996 they realized that they had a bat that was tougher and will last longer than the ash bat traditionally in use.
+It is their goal to provide the best maple they can buy for use in our Sam Bats.

-We make our bats from sap and better Canadian maple, the best grade available.
+Sam Bat makes their bats from sap and better Canadian maple, the best grade available.
 It is kiln dried to a moisture content of 7% - 9%.
 The specific gravity is 63%.
-The selection of sugar maple allows us to model our bats extremely close to other wood bats.
-We are familiar with most models of wooden bats that are commonly in use.
+The selection of sugar maple allows them to model their bats extremely close to other wood bats.